 The Company is a wholly owned subsidiary of Bank of Scotland plc, within the Group.
-Consequently the directors further acknowledge that the activities taken with regard to the Company's strategy have been closely aligned to that of the Group, which is to achieve both long-term and sustainable returns, central to which is ensuring engagement with stakeholders, and considering in all instances the long-term implications of decisions made, acting at all times to maintain the highest possible standards of conduct, Further information on the Group's strategy around Section 172(1) can be found in the Lloyds Banking Group annual report and financial statements for 2023 on pages 3 - 5.
-Further details of how to obtain access to the Lloyds Banking Group annual report and financial statements for 2023 can be found in note 19.
+Consequently the Directors further acknowledge that the activities taken with regard to the Company's strategy have been closely aligned to that of the Group, which is to achieve both long-term and sustainable returns, central to which is ensuring engagement with stakeholders, and considering in all instances the long-term implications of decisions made, acting at all times to maintain the highest possible standards of conduct.
+Further information on the Group's strategy around Section 172(1) can be found in the Lloyds Banking Group plc's annual report and financial statements for 2024 on pages 40 to 41.
+Further details of how to obtain access to the Lloyds Banking Group plc annual report and financial statements for 2024 can be found in note 18.

-Further, in accordance with the Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 2008, the Directors also confirm that they have both engaged with and had regard to the interest of key stakeholders, in their duties as directors of the Company.
+Further, in accordance with the Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 2008, the Directors also confirm that they have both engaged with and had regard to the interest of key stakeholders, in their duties as Directors of the Company.